Friendshoring instead of globalization? Why political allies are becoming more important than cheap production ### AI and blockchain in logistics: Will these technologies save our supply security? ###

 What role do digital technologies play in modern logistics?

-Digital technologies are the enabler of transparent, efficient, and resilient logistics.
-They make it possible to link data from diverse sources, communicate with partners in real time, and create forecasts for risks, demand, and capacity bottlenecks.
-Without digital tools, today's complexity would be almost impossible to manage.
-The trend toward the "smart supply chain" is making data the most important management tool.
+Digital technologies enable transparent, efficient, and resilient logistics.
+They allow for the linking of data from various sources, real-time communication with partners, and the creation of forecasts for risks, demand, and capacity bottlenecks.
+Without digital tools, today's complexity would be virtually impossible to manage.
+The trend toward a "smart supply chain" makes data the most important management tool.

-Can you specifically name the most important technologies?
+Can the most important technologies be specifically named?

-1. Artificial Intelligence (AI) – to forecast demand, identify patterns in disruptions, and automate decision-making processes.
+- Artificial intelligence (AI) – for forecasting demand, recognizing patterns in disruptions, and automating decision-making processes.

-2. Blockchain – for tamper-proof documentation of transactions, proof of origin, and fraud prevention.
+- Blockchain – for tamper-proof documentation of transactions, proof of origin and prevention of fraud.

-3. Internet of Things (IoT) – for real-time monitoring of transport, inventory levels and machine status.
+- Internet of Things (IoT) – for real-time monitoring of transports, stock levels and machine conditions.

 Is AI already practically applicable in logistics?

-Yes, increasingly.
-AI is now being used in forecasting systems (such as sales or demand forecasts), route planning, predictive maintenance for machinery, and automated freight calculation.
-Its advantage lies not only in speed, but above all in the recognition of patterns that human planners might miss.
-However, the quality of the forecasts remains highly dependent on data quality and existing infrastructure.
+Yes, increasingly so.
+AI is now used in forecasting systems (such as sales or demand forecasts), route planning, predictive maintenance for machinery, and automated freight calculation.
+Its advantage lies not only in speed, but above all in recognizing patterns that human planners might overlook.
+However, the quality of the forecasts remains heavily dependent on data quality and the available infrastructure.

 What advantages do blockchain solutions offer in supply chains?

-Blockchain creates an immutable, shared ledger of transactions that all involved parties can access.
-Especially for international deliveries where documentation, customs duties, or proof of authenticity are important, blockchain increases security and reduces verification effort.
-One example is proof of origin for raw materials such as cobalt or palm oil – here, consumers and regulators are increasingly demanding transparency, which blockchain can ensure.
+Blockchain creates an immutable, shared ledger of transactions accessible to all participating partners.
+Particularly in international shipments where documentation, customs duties, or proof of authenticity are crucial, blockchain enhances security and reduces verification efforts.
+One example is certificates of origin for raw materials like cobalt or palm oil – here, consumers and regulators are increasingly demanding transparency, which blockchain can provide.

 Suitable for:

-IoT connects objects and thus provides real-time data.
+IoT connects objects and thus delivers real-time data.
 For example, sensors in containers can continuously transmit temperature, humidity, or location.
-This is crucial for sensitive goods such as food, medicines, or semiconductors.
-An IoT-based supply chain is characterized by transparency, predictive management, and the ability to respond immediately to deviations.
+This is crucial for sensitive goods such as food, pharmaceuticals, or semiconductors.
+An IoT-based supply chain is characterized by transparency, predictive control, and the ability to react immediately to deviations.

 Effectiveness of these technologies – a critical view

-Are these technologies really that effective or are they overrated?
+Are these technologies really that effective or rather overrated?

 Effectiveness depends on implementation and context.
 Many pilot projects demonstrate impressive scenarios, but in practice, high costs, a lack of standards, or poor data quality often delay widespread impact.
-While AI provides widespread benefits in forecasting, blockchain is still in the selective application stage in supply chains.
-The IoT, on the other hand, has already established itself firmly in the area of tracking and monitoring.
-In short: effectiveness is not automatic, but the result of expertise, willingness to invest, and organizational maturity.
+While AI offers numerous benefits in forecasting, blockchain in supply chains is still in the stage of selective applications.
+The IoT, on the other hand, has already become firmly established in the area of tracking and monitoring.
+In short, effectiveness is not automatic, but rather the result of expertise, willingness to invest, and organizational maturity.

 What are the biggest obstacles to implementation?

-First, there are high investment costs in technologies, systems, and training.
-Second, there is interoperability between different IT systems, which can vary considerably depending on the country and industry.
-Third, there are regulatory requirements regarding data protection, particularly in the EU.
-And fourth, there is acceptance within the organization: Digital transformation often fails less due to technology than due to resistance in processes and structures.
+First, high investment costs in technologies, systems, and training.
+Second, interoperability between different IT systems, which can vary significantly depending on the country and industry.
+Third, regulatory requirements regarding data protection, particularly within the EU.
+And fourth, acceptance within the organization: Digital transformation often fails less due to technical issues than due to resistance in processes and structures.

 Yes, especially for companies with highly complex supply chains.
-Increased efficiency, reduced risk of failure, and greater customer satisfaction already pay off in the medium term.
-Nevertheless, a differentiated approach is useful: Smaller companies without international supply chains may not need a blockchain solution, but standardized software for inventory and logistics is often sufficient.
-Therefore, digitalization is not an end in itself, but must be evaluated in relation to the risk-benefit profile.
+Increased efficiency, reduced failure risks, and greater customer satisfaction pay off even in the medium term.
+Nevertheless, a differentiated approach is advisable: Smaller companies without international supply chains may not need a blockchain solution, but standardized software for inventory and logistics is often sufficient.
+Digitalization is therefore not an end in itself, but must be evaluated in relation to the risk-benefit profile.

-How will supply chains evolve over the next ten years?
+How will supply chains develop over the next ten years?

-We are likely to see greater regionalization combined with global connectivity.
-Supply chains will become shorter to reduce risks, but remain international to secure cost advantages and market access.
+We will likely see increased regionalization combined with global networking.
+Supply chains will become shorter to reduce risks, but will remain international to secure cost advantages and market access.
 Digital platforms will also create so much transparency that companies can manage their networks in real time.
-AI will increasingly automate decisions, and sustainability will become a criterion on par with cost and quality.
+AI will increasingly automate decisions, and sustainability will be considered an equally important criterion alongside cost and quality.

-Trade regimes, standardization agreements, energy policy, and security alliances are crucial.
-If the world were to break up into isolated economic blocs, supply chains would become more fragmented and expensive.
-However, if multilateral rules and technological standards are successfully established, global integration remains possible.
-Geopolitical stability in regions such as the Indo-Pacific and Africa also has a major impact.
+Crucial factors are trade regimes, standardization agreements, energy policy, and security alliances.
+Should the world fragment into isolated economic blocs, supply chains would become more fragmented and expensive.
+Conversely, if multilateral rules and technological standards can be established, global integration remains possible.
+Geopolitical stability in regions such as the Indo-Pacific or Africa also has a significant impact.

 What role will sustainability play in the future?

 Sustainability is becoming a competitive factor.
 The EU requires supply chain transparency regarding environmental and social standards, and other countries are following suit.
-Companies that fail to operate sustainably risk market losses, reputational damage, and regulatory penalties.
-At the same time, this opens up opportunities for new business models, such as circular supply chains, low-emission transport, or digital CO2 tracking systems.
+Companies that do not operate sustainably risk market losses, reputational damage, and regulatory penalties.
+At the same time, this opens up opportunities for new business models, such as circular supply chains, low-emission transport, and digital CO2 tracking systems.

-Can we say that logistics has become a political issue?
+Can one say that logistics has become a political issue?

-Yes, definitely.
-Today, logistics determine food security, energy availability, and technology locations.
-States recognize that their economic and security policy ability to act depends significantly on resilient supply chains.
-This is evident, for example, in national strategies for critical raw materials, in discussions about supply chain sovereignty in Europe, or in the debates about Chinese dependence on rare earths.
+Yes, absolutely.
+Logistics is now a decisive factor in food security, energy availability, and the location of technological hubs.
+States recognize that their economic and security policy capabilities depend significantly on resilient supply chains.
+This is evident, for example, in national strategies for critical raw materials, in discussions about supply chain sovereignty in Europe, and in debates about Chinese dependencies on rare earth elements.

 Economic Transformation: Strategies for a Connected and Sustainable World

-The internationalization of the economy is no longer a linear process characterized by unstoppable liberalization, but is being reshaped by a multipolar world order.
-Logistics is the decisive field in which resilience, competitiveness, and sustainability manifest themselves.
-Modern technologies promise great advances but also encounter practical obstacles.
-Companies must therefore simultaneously consider geopolitical dynamics, technological innovations, and societal demands to position themselves successfully.
-The future belongs to those who can think globally and locally, digitally and sustainably.
+The internationalization of the economy is no longer a linear process of unstoppable liberalization, but is being reshaped by a multipolar world order.
+Logistics is the arena in which resilience, competitiveness, and sustainability manifest themselves.
+Modern technologies promise great progress, but also encounter practical obstacles.
+Companies must therefore simultaneously consider geopolitical dynamics, technological innovations, and societal demands in order to position themselves successfully.
+The future belongs to those who can think globally and locally, digitally and sustainably at the same time.

 We are there for you - advice - planning - implementation - project management